timmybytes-contributing/100DaysOfCode/log.md

 **Thoughts:** Accessibility is an easily overlooked aspect in design, but should always be a part of *how* you design.

 **Link(s) to work:** No projects today.

+### Day 9: Sunday July 5th, 2020

+**Today's Progress:** Built a new basic site with flexbox to get a better handle on how it interact with layout elements.
+Finding a decent design balance.
+Read up on contributing to open source projects, but still a bit overwhelmed on what to look for and how to help.

+**Thoughts:** The layers of the code onion are damn near endless.

+**Link(s) to work:** [Not yet live, but code is here](https://github.com/timmybytes/WebDevPractice/tree/master/flexbox_test)